tpwrules/emdash/dashboard/docs/user manual.md

 * If the radio button on the wheel is pressed (`wb_radio != 0`), a headset icon is displayed.
 * Current traction control level (`wb_traction_knob`) is displayed at the bottom center of the screen.

-### Misc.
-Information
+### Mode Area

-This area displayes several pages of miscellaneous information.
-The pages are switched using the dash mode button on the wheel.
-The available pages are described below, in selection order.
+This area displays various other pieces of information, in several different modes.
+The mode is switched using the dash mode button on the wheel.
+The available modes are described below, in selection order.

+CAN Status mode is handled in `canvar.c`, Firmware Version mode is handled in `src/version.c`, and all other modes are handled in `src/modes.c`.

 #### Firmware Version

 This page displays the firmware versions of the dashboard and wheelboard.
 The first number is the Git commit hash the firmware was built from, and the second number is the time it was built in YYYYMMddhhmm format.
-It is displayed briefly at startup, then the dashboard automatically switches to the next page.
+It is displayed briefly at startup, then the dashboard automatically switches to the next mode.

 #### Clutch and Throttle

-This page displays the clutch system pressure.
-It also displays the position of the throttle pedal and the throttle plate.
+This page displays the clutch system pressure (`pclutch`).
+It also displays the position of the throttle pedal (???) and the throttle plate (`ath`).

 #### CAN Status